B

 Anne authorized Janet to pursue their case with Zep's publisher Superhype, agreeing to split any proceeds 50/50.
 Superhype claimed that since Page learned the song from Joan's album—one with no writing credit, leading him to assume it was an old song—and that Led Zeppelin's arrangement and recording made the song famous, they should share in the rewards.
 Eventually things were worked out such that subsequent pressings of Zep's version would list Anne Bredon, Jimmy Page and Robert Plant.
 (Anne gets 50% of the royalties and Page and Plant split the other half).
 Interestingly, Baez's recording still/now credits only Anne, although I've also seen it as "Anne H. Bredon (by assignment from Janet Smith)."

-Anne Bredon has written many other songs and is still involved in music and the arts in northern California.
+Anne Bredon wrote many other songs and continued to be involved in music and the arts in northern California up to her death in 2019.

 art